thegarbz/watercoolingcontroller/Hardware/Readme.md

 The display hardware is a 3.5" 480x320 LCD display from [Waveshare](https://www.waveshare.com/product/modules/oleds-lcds/arduino-lcd/3.5inch-tft-touch-shield.htm).
 Alternative displays can be used but doing so will require re-writing the display code.

-This control unit requires the use of an SD card.
+This control unit *requires* the use of an SD card as the ATSAMD21 has no internal writable flash.
 The Waveshare display above includes an SD card socket which shares the SPI bus with the display and has a separate Chip Select line connected to the Arduino.
 If a different display is used an SD card will need to be added to the project.

 Additional items required:
 - Fan headers for fans as required (3 channels are provided)